-The application security testing (AST) process only increases the deadline pressure development teams are under.
-Fixing vulnerabilities takes time and delays code push.
+The application security testing (AST) process further increases the deadline pressure experienced by development teams.
+Fixing vulnerabilities takes time and delays code pushes.
 The outcome is a double whammy.
-The development team’s ability to deliver on time is put in jeopardy.
-The developers themselves feel as though their reputation has been tarnished if their code is found to have flaws.
+First, development team’s ability to deliver on time is put in jeopardy.
+Second, the developers feel as though their own reputations have been tarnished if their code is found to have flaws.

-It’s no wonder why development teams often chafe, drag their feet, or otherwise try to hinder the AST process.
+It’s no wonder development teams often chafe, drag their feet, or otherwise hinder the application security testing process.
 They submit to testing because it’s required, but they are generally not willing participants.

 EVALUATING POSSIBLE SOLUTIONS

-Rational arguments for security are well understood by development.
-Providing training and explanation to the developers does nothing to align the conflicting objectives and outcome of AST.
+Rational arguments for application security are already well understood by developers.
+Training and explanations do nothing to align the conflicting objectives and outcome of application security testing.
 Reasoning and rationale can only increase willingness so much.

-Some organizations try to bake security into the SDLC.
-Time is allocated between the release date and the production target for security testing.
-As development projects slip, security is the first thing to be pushed out so the deadline can be met.
-Development teams would rather get all the features in and risk an unknown number of security flaws hoping none exist.
-This leads back to the conflicting objectives.
+Some organizations try to bake security into the software development lifecycle (SDLC).
+Time is allocated for application security testing between the release date and the production target.
+As development projects slip, security is often the first thing to be pushed out so the deadline can be met.
+Development teams would rather get all the features in and risk an unknown number of security flaws, hoping none exist.
+This reasoning leads back to the conflicting objectives.

-As discussed in our prior article, the shift left movement is a worthy pursuit.
 Automation built in during the SDLC to help catch problems early can reduce the findings during a pentest.
-There is a diminishing return though.
+There is a diminishing return, though.
 More scanners will not eliminate all of the vulnerabilities found during a pentest.
-This does not solve the conflicting objectives.
+And this does not solve the conflicting objectives.

 The best security solutions are also the most convenient.
 Security is often viewed as a necessary evil by those burdened by the requirements.
-Convenience reducing the effort needed is the best way to improve buy-in and willingness.
+Reducing the effort needed is the best way to improve buy-in and willingness.

-Scheduling testing should be as simple as possible.
-Ideally it should be possible to allow self-service for development teams to view, filter, and schedule testing slots based on security resource availability.
-This reduces the human effort needed to coordinate and schedule.
+Test scheduling should be as simple as possible.
+Ideally it should be possible to allow self-service for development teams to view, filter, and schedule security testing slots based on the availability of application security testing resources.
+This approach reduces the human effort needed to coordinate and schedule tests.

-Dates often slip.
-Rescheduling pentesting last minute can cause a great deal of disruption to the security team.
-Having a backlog of tests scheduled already can be used to help buffer in this case.
+Software delivery dates often slip.
+Rescheduling pentesting at the last minute can cause a great deal of disruption to the security team.
+In this case, a backlog of scheduled tests can provide a buffer.
 For the backlog to work, scoping information for scheduled tests must be ready well ahead of time.

 Make the process of scoping security testing as seamless and convenient as possible.
-Your ASTO tool should track the application scope information ongoing.
-Annual tests should allow for development stakeholders to carry over prior information.
+Your application security testing orchestration tool should track the application scope information on an ongoing basis.
+Annual application security tests should allow for development stakeholders to carry over prior information.
 Stakeholders should review and revise it prior to testing, but it’s much easier to revise than to write the entire form again.

 Vulnerabilities will be found during testing.
-Providing full context of how to fix the vulnerabilities with high quality remediation instructions can save the developers time.
-Avoid making the developers work to figure out how to fix the problem.
-This requires a remediation instructions library that’s vetted with good content.
-Sure, pentesters can write instructions as well, but the consistency and quality will come from a standard library.
+Providing full context of how to fix the vulnerabilities with high-quality remediation instructions can save the developers much time.
+Avoid making the developers work to figure out how to fix the problem by providing a remediation instructions library with vetted content.
+Sure, pentesters can write instructions, but consistency and quality will come from a standard library.

 Integrate directly with the development SCRUM tool.
-Push vulnerabilities into their existing workflow with the included remediation instructions.
-This saves them time and effort and makes it easier to track when the issues have been fixed.
+Push vulnerabilities into developers’ existing workflow with the included remediation instructions to save them time and effort .
 Having a bidirectional sync with the SCRUM tool also makes it much easier to track remediation.

-Retesting and verification that vulnerabilities have been fixed should be expedient and as automated as possible.
+Retesting and verifying that vulnerabilities have been fixed should be expedient and as automated as possible.
 Waiting to retest for weeks or months after a developer has fixed the problem will only increase the frustration the developers feel.
-Some scanners can automatically verify a vulnerability has been fixed, which can be triggered based on an ASTO process.
-Adding retest tasks to a queue for the security team and having an SLA on the task will also ensure that the security team is following up on the fix in a timely fashion.
+Some scanners can automatically verify a vulnerability has been fixed, which can be triggered based on an application security testing orchestration process.
+Adding retest tasks to a queue for the application security team and having a service level agreement (SLA) on the task will also ensure that the security team is following up on the fix in a timely fashion.

-While it may not be possible to entirely remove the conflict between security and development, it’s certainly possible to ease the inconvenience.
+While it may not be possible to entirely remove the conflict between application security and software development, it’s certainly possible to ease the inconvenience.
 Development teams understand the need for security.
 The experience is generally the problem.
-Improve the user experience for your developers, just like you would for any customer, and you will have a much easier time getting buy in for the AST process.
+Improve the user experience for your developers, just like you would for any customer, and you will have a much easier time getting buy-in for the application security testing process.